dominykasvl/K-Radar/Obsidian Vault/K-Pop Fan App (K-Radar)/Development.md

 	- [ ] Option 3: Update rules from self hosted server
 - [x] Fix Fetching after storage clearing
 - [ ] Add ability to switch to native browser
-- [ ] preload a link for faster link traversal
+- [x] preload a link for faster link traversal
+	- WebView now sits loaded in the background and hidden with lower zIndex than main View.
+While WebView is loading the next, it shows white background with and indicator.
 - [ ] Improve data hashing security methods
 - [ ] Filter cards by artist, group, label
+- [ ] Use articles image for higher resolution thumbnails

 	UI/UX:
 - [ ] Infinite scrolling